Devizes Canoe Club

 You can find us at Lower Wharf off Northgate Street in Devizes (see map).
 There is ample on street parking in and around Northgate Street.
 Parking at the Club is restricted to Duty Coaches.

-If you are interested in joining Devizes Canoe Club please see Getting Started on our home page.
+If you are interested in joining Devizes Canoe Club please see our Membership page.

 Club Sessions are supervised by a qualified coach so that help and advice is available.

-The club facilities include the use of club boats, paddles and buoyancies during club sessions for those that do not have them.
+The club facilities include the use of club boats, paddles and buoyancy vests during club sessions for those that do not have them.
 In time and as your knowledge and experience increase you will probably want to buy your own equipment.
 The Club can provide you with help and advice.

-Club policies and procedures including our Safety and Operating Policy and Policies covering things like Social Media, Bullying etc are all available to members here and are reviewed regularly.
+Our Club policies and procedures including our Safety and Operating Policy and policies covering things like Social Media, Bullying etc are reviewed regularly and all available to members within the members’ section of this website.